Lake Tekapo, New Zealand

 Turquoise Waters

-Folks flock from all over ’cause the lake shines bright turquoise, and that’s thanks to the “glacial flour”—super tiny rock bits chilling in the water.
+Folks flock from all over ’cause the lake shines bright turquoise, thanks to the “glacial flour”—tiny rock bits chilling in the water.
 When the sun hits ’em, bam!
-You get that awesome blue-green shade that makes everyone with a camera go nuts.
-It’s nestled in the hills and those big tough Southern Alps that make it pop out even more against the hard rocks and trees.
+You get that excellent blue-green shade that makes everyone with a camera go nuts.
+It’s nestled in the hills and those massive, rugged Southern Alps that make it stand out even more against the surrounding rocks and trees.

 The Southern Alps

 Get a load of the Southern Alps hugging Lake Tekapo.
 They got some real heavy hitters, like Aoraki/Mount Cook, the big boss of mountains in New Zealand.
-Those high risers give you a killer view, and man, they can make you feel tiny with all their mightiness.
+Those high risers give you a killer view; man, they can make you feel tiny with all their mightiness.

 Attractions and Activities